RealYarik/PrimeNumberChecker/README.md

 # PrimeNumberChecker
-A program that checks and displays prime numbers from a file
+This program checks and displays prime numbers from a file

 ## How does the program work?
 | Input | Output |